aaray6/mynotes/_posts/ubuntu1604.md

 ---
-title: ubuntu 16.04 notes
+title: Tips for Ubuntu 16.04
 date: 2018-03-01 09:15:57
 tags:
 ---
-# Tips for Ubuntu 16.04

 ## Browser to support Java